Land Transfers in Northeast British Columbia

 - Public

 Engagement is conducted through in-person open houses, the govTogether website, correspondence (e-mail and letters) and the Northeast Roundtable.
-The Roundtable is a place for local governments, interest groups and First Nations to meet and discuss the identified land selections.
+The Roundtable is a place for local governments, interest groups and First Nations to meet and discuss the land transfer process.
 It is also a place to help build awareness of government’s work on reconciliation and partnerships with First Nations.
-The Roundtable has been meeting since 2018 and continues to meet to discuss regional and provincial land and resource initiatives in Northeast BC.
+The Roundtable has been meeting since 2018 and continues to meet to discuss regional and provincial land and resource initiatives in northeast B.C.

-Read the What We Heard from Stakeholders Report (November 2021)
+Read the What We Heard from Stakeholders Report (PDF, 2MB) (November 2021)

 How to provide feedback

-Members of the public are invited to provide written comments about how they may be impacted by proposed land transfers for new Crown land selections designated for transfer of ownership to First Nations as they become ready; currently these include parcel selections from Saulteau First Nations, certain new parcels from West Moberly First Nations-both TLE settlements and Site C Land Agreements.
+Members of the public are invited to provide written comments about how they may be impacted by proposed land transfers for new Crown land selections.
+Currently these include certain parcel selections from Saulteau First Nations, and certain new parcels from West Moberly First Nations.

 Comments may be submitted by letter or e-mail to: